I Haven’t Filed Taxes in 3 Years. What Do I Do?

 How to File Past Due Tax Returns

-Filing past due tax returns is crucial in rectifying your tax situation.
+Filing missing tax returns is the main step to resolve your tax situation.
 Gather necessary documents and complete returns for each missed year.
-Even if full payment isn’t possible, filing can minimize additional penalties and interest.
+Even if full payment isn’t possible, file immediately anyway; if you owe money, filing can minimize additional penalties and interest because the IRS prefers voluntary compliance and may offer a payment plan.

 If you’ve received an IRS notice, submit past due returns to the specified address.
 The IRS generally takes about six weeks to process an accurately filled past due return.

-Seek help from a CPA, EA or other tax professional to ensure correct filing and navigate any complexities.
+Seek help from a CPA, EA or other tax professional to ensure correct filing and navigate any complexities, and consider working with a firm like Massey and Company CPA for expert tax solutions if you want full-service support.

 What If I Have Not Filed Taxes for a Business?

-If you haven’t filed taxes for your business, it’s crucial to address this issue promptly to avoid significant consequences.
+If you haven’t filed overdue taxes for your business, including required business returns, it’s crucial to address this issue promptly to avoid significant consequences, and many owners also benefit from ongoing accounting services from a CPA for small businesses to stay compliant going forward.
 Unfiled business tax returns can lead to severe penalties, interest, and potential legal action from the IRS.
 The failure to file penalty for businesses can be substantial, often resulting in a 5% charge of the unpaid tax balance for each month the return is late, up to a maximum of 25%.
 Additionally, there may be a failure to pay penalty, which accrues at 0.5% of the unpaid tax amount monthly, also capped at 25%.

-Beyond financial penalties, not filing business taxes can impact your business’s ability to secure loans or lines of credit, as financial institutions typically require proof of tax compliance.
+Beyond financial penalties, not filing business taxes can impact your business’s ability to secure loans or lines of credit, and even business loans, as financial institutions typically require proof of tax compliance and income documentation.
 A federal tax lien could be placed on your business assets, affecting your creditworthiness and ability to operate effectively.

 To rectify the situation, gather all necessary financial records, including income statements, expense reports, and any relevant documentation for the years in question.
 It’s equally important to catch up on accounting and bookkeeping tasks to ensure accuracy in your financial records.
 This process involves reconciling bank accounts, updating ledgers, and ensuring all financial transactions are accurately recorded.
+Preparing accurate filings may also require applying older-year tax law rules, which can make overdue returns more complex, especially for small firms that might benefit from guidance from a top East Atlanta CPA firm for small business success.
 Proper bookkeeping not only aids in filing accurate tax returns but also provides valuable insights into your business’s financial health.

 Consulting with a tax professional who specializes in business taxes can help to ensure accuracy and compliance when filing past due returns.
 They can also assist in negotiating payment plans or requesting penalty abatement if necessary.